jhazen/dot-files/README.md

 # Python

 pythonrc file for interactive shell.
-Includes tab completion.
+Includes tab completion and certain shell functions (for replacing bash/zsh with python).

 # Help